“You may not open a book if you hate its cover,” says this book critic. “So it helps to have it well designed.”

-Karan, along with his batchmates form the special-member team, and each of them are at different levels on the autism spectrum disorder.
+Karan, along with his batchmates form the special-member team, and each of them is at a different level of autism spectrum disorder.
 Karan has mild Asperger’s.

-As we meet Karan’s bosses, are introduced to his world, we realise that this is a world of fiction rooted in reality.
+As we meet Karan’s bosses and are introduced to his world, we realise that this is a world of fiction rooted in reality.
 You will see familiar names like Manya Surve and Daya Nayak spring up and the reader will be assumed to know who they are.

 It becomes gripping, and you see Karan, almost always on auto-pilot, shift between duty and melancholy, the need to be tacit and the need to snap out.
 Sentences like “after dinner was ingested” will annoy you.